touraye/under-doz/102-looking-into-java/L-3-data-types.md

 ## What is a Variable

 We have discus broadly about variable concept in the prevision lessons now lets see it in Java.
-A   variable in Java can be really different hence Java static type language.
+A   variable in Java can be really different hence Java is a static type language.

 Well, what do mean by that?
-In a static type language a variable most a data type.
+In a static type language a variable most have a data type.
 Java is a static type language which why before you can give a variable a name or a value you have specify the data type.

 ```java
 String course = "Java programming";